Mahesh100/Spring-Java-Framwork/README.md

 -The responsibility of object creation and injecting the dependencies is given to the framework (i.e. Spring) instead of the class creating the dependency objects by itself.
 -We can implement dependency injection with: constructor-based injection, setter-based injection, or. field-based injection.
 -Constructor Injection is the act of statically defining the list of required Dependencies by specifying them as parameters to the class's constructor
+-The class that needs the Dependency must expose a public constructor that takes an instance of the required Dependency as a constructor argument.
 -A constructor therefore enforces the dependency requirement whether or not you're using Spring, making it container-agnostic.
 - If you use setter injection, the setter may or may not be called, so the instance may never be provided with its dependency.
 -